ahmadbokhakariprofessional123/Reinforcement-Learning-Game-Agent/README.md

 # Reinforcement Learning Agent for a Custom Turn-Based Board Game

 ## Project Overview

-This project focuses on the design and implementation of a Reinforcement Learning (RL) agent capable of playing a custom turn-based board game.
-A custom game environment was built using OpenAI Gym, and a Proximal Policy Optimization (PPO) agent was trained using Stable-Baselines3.
+This project presents the design, implementation, and evaluation of a Reinforcement Learning agent trained to play a custom turn-based board game.

+A custom OpenAI Gym environment was developed to simulate the game logic, and a Proximal Policy Optimization (PPO) agent was trained using Stable Baselines3.
-The primary objective was to explore how reinforcement learning agents interact with complex game environments, including environment design, state representation, reward shaping, and validation of game logic.

----
+The main objectives of this project were to design a fully functional custom environment, define appropriate state and action spaces, implement reward shaping strategies, train a stable PPO agent, and validate complex game logic through systematic testing.

-## My Role
+## System Architecture
-I was responsible for the **design and development of the Reinforcement Learning system**, including:

-- Designing the custom OpenAI Gym environment
-- Defining state, action, and observation spaces
-- Implementing reward functions aligned with game rules
-- Training a PPO-based RL agent using Stable-Baselines3
-- Writing validation scripts to test environment logic and agent behaviour
-- Managing RL-related code and experiments in GitHub

----
+The project consists of three core components.

+### Custom Gym Environment

+A custom Gym environment called OriginsEnv was implemented.
+This environment defines the action space, observation space, reward logic, and termination conditions for the board game.

+### Environment Registration

+The environment is registered under the name Origins-v0 so that it can be instantiated using gym.make.

+### PPO Training Pipeline

+A PPO training pipeline was implemented using Stable Baselines3.
+The environment is wrapped using DummyVecEnv for compatibility with PPO, and training logs are recorded for analysis.

-## Technologies Used
+## Training Configuration

+The PPO agent was trained with the following configuration:

+- Policy: MlpPolicy
+- Learning rate: 0.0003
+- Total timesteps: 100000
+- n_steps: 2048
-- **Python**
+- Batch size: 64
-- **OpenAI Gym**
+- n_epochs: 10
-- **Stable-Baselines3 (PPO)**
+- Gamma: 0.99
+- GAE lambda: 0.95
-- **NumPy**
+- Clip range: 0.2
-- **Git / GitHub**

----
+TensorBoard logging was enabled to monitor training performance.

+## Training Performance

+The agent successfully learned to generate valid actions and reduce penalties for invalid moves.
+Over time, accumulated reward improved as the agent adapted to the game environment.

+However, the agent did not consistently achieve winning conditions, highlighting challenges such as reward sparsity, exploration versus exploitation trade-offs, and environment complexity.

 ## Environment Design

-A custom Gym environment was implemented by subclassing `gym.Env`.
-The environment defines:
+The custom environment subclasses gym.Env and defines:

-- A discrete **action space** representing valid moves in the game
+- A discrete action space representing possible moves
-- A structured **observation space** encoding the board state
+- An observation space encoding the board state
+- A reward function assigning positive rewards for valid actions and penalties for invalid moves
-- Clear **terminal conditions** for episode completion
+- Terminal conditions for episode completion
-- Penalties for invalid actions to ensure rule-compliant gameplay

-Special attention was given to handling edge cases and invalid moves, which are common challenges in turn-based game environments.
+Special care was taken to handle edge cases and ensure rule-compliant gameplay.

----

-## Reinforcement Learning Agent
-The RL agent was trained using **Proximal Policy Optimization (PPO)** due to its stability and suitability for discrete action spaces.

-Key aspects include:
-- Custom reward shaping to encourage valid gameplay
-- Incremental rewards and penalties based on agent actions
-- Iterative experimentation with reward structure and environment parameters

-While the agent successfully learned to generate valid moves, it did not consistently achieve winning conditions, highlighting the challenges of reward sparsity and environment complexity.

----

 ## Validation and Testing

-Validation scripts were written to ensure:
+Custom validation scripts were written to verify:

-- Environment logic behaves as expected
-- State transitions are valid
+- Correct state transitions
-- Invalid actions are handled correctly
+- Proper handling of invalid actions
+- Accurate reward assignment
+- Valid terminal conditions

-Some edge-case tests revealed unresolved issues, providing valuable insight into the difficulty of implementing and validating complex game rules.
+Most tests passed successfully, though some edge cases revealed the complexity of implementing board game logic.

----

 ## Project Structure

+- main.py – PPO training script
+- register_env.py – Environment registration
+- origins_env.py – Custom Gym environment
+- requirements.txt – Project dependencies
+- experiments – Experimental logs and files
+- README.md – Project documentation

+## How to Run the Project

+1. Install dependencies
+   pip install -r requirements.txt

+2. Register the environment
+   python register_env.py

+3. Train the PPO agent
+   python main.py

+4. View training logs
+   tensorboard --logdir=ppo_origins_tensorboard

+## Key Challenges and Lessons Learned

+- Reward sparsity slowed convergence
+- Invalid action penalties influenced exploration behaviour
+- Environment complexity required iterative refinement
+- Hyperparameter tuning affected stability

+## Future Improvements

+- Introduce self-play training
+- Implement baseline comparison such as a random agent
+- Improve reward shaping
+- Track win-rate statistics
+- Extend to multi-agent training

+## Technologies Used

+Python
+OpenAI Gym
+Stable Baselines3
+NumPy
+TensorBoard
+Git and GitHub

+## Summary

+This project demonstrates the complete development cycle of a reinforcement learning system, from custom environment design and reward engineering to PPO training and validation.
+It highlights both the technical and experimental challenges of applying reinforcement learning to a complex custom game environment.